risk-first/website/introduction/Development-Process.md

 ![BA Specification](images/dev_process_ba.png)

-In surfacing these risks, there is another outcome:  while **Feature X** might be flawed as originally presented, the BA can "evolve" it into a specification, ties it down sufficiently to reduce the risks.
+In surfacing these risks, there is another outcome:  while **Feature X** might be flawed as originally presented, the BA can "evolve" it into a specification, and tie it down sufficiently to reduce the risks.
 The BA does all this by simply _thinking about it_, _talking to people_ and _writing stuff down_.

 This process of evolving the feature request into a requirement is the BAs job.
 From our risk-first perspective, it is _taking an idea and making it meet reality_.
 Not the _full reality_ of production (yet), but something more limited.
 After its brush with reality, the [goal in mind](Goal-In-Mind) has _evolved_ from being **Feature X (Idea)** to **Feature X (Specification)**.

 ### Code And Unit Test

 The next stage for our feature, **Feature X (Specification)** is that it gets coded and some tests get written.
-This article isn't about good testing process, so we're not going to look at that.
 Let's look at how our [goal in mind](Goal-In-Mind) meets a new reality:   this time it's the reality of a pre-existing codebase, which has it's own internal logic.

 As the developer begins coding the feature in the software, she will start with an [Internal Model](Internal-Model) of the software, and how the code fits into it.
 But, in the process of implementing it, she is likely to learn about the codebase, and her [Internal Model](Internal-Model) will develop.